RabbitMQ MATLAB Interface

 Before using the package in MATLAB, the Java client library needs to be loaded

-on the MATLAB Java class path and the Software/MATLAB/app
+on the MATLAB Java class path and the Software/MATLAB/app directory needs to

 be added to the MATLABPATH.
 This can be accomplished by running the startup

-function from the Software/MATLAB
+function from the Software/MATLAB directory.

 Note that this will load the JAR-file on the dynamic class path.
 Not all functionality is supported when the JAR-file is loaded on the dynamic class path, see below.
 See the MATLAB documentation to learn more about the Java class path in general and on how to add the JAR-file to the static class path if desired/needed.